SnehaM-0305/NoteWell/README.md

 ### The notes pipeline

-Any source is reduced to plain text, split into ~900-word chunks, summarized chunk by chunk (the map step), then assembled into structured Markdown (the reduce step).
+Any source is reduced to plain text, split into chunks, and assembled into structured Markdown.
+Two variants:

-The map step is deliberately **not** mode-aware.
-Simplifying there loses detail the reduce step can never recover — an early version produced Expert notes that were vaguer than Medium because specifics had already been dropped.
-The chunk summarizer preserves every proper noun and figure; `build_notes()` decides what the reader actually sees.
+- **Untimed sources** (pasted text, PDF, DOCX): word-count chunking, summarized chunk by chunk (the map step), then assembled into one structured document in a single reduce call.
+The map step is deliberately **not** mode-aware — simplifying there loses detail the reduce step can never recover, an early version produced Expert notes that were vaguer than Medium because specifics had already been dropped.
+- **Timed sources** (video, audio): chunked by *time* instead of word count, with each chunk written directly into its final, ready-to-render section — see below.

+### Timestamps and custom ranges

+Both transcript sources (YouTube captions and Whisper) carry per-segment timing natively; it's kept rather than flattened into one string.
+From there:

+- **Custom range** — pass `start_time`/`end_time` (accepts `"12:30"`, `"1:02:00"`, or
+  plain seconds) to `/api/generate-notes` to generate notes for just a slice of a video.
+  Captions are filtered in place; for Whisper, the downloaded audio is trimmed with `ffmpeg` before transcription, so only the requested slice is actually processed.
+- **Adaptive marker density** — rather than a fixed chunk size, the interval is picked so a note ends up with roughly 8 section headings regardless of video length: a 12-minute clip gets ~5-minute sections, a 3-hour lecture gets ~30-minute sections.
+- **Section headings carry real timecodes** in the form `[MM:SS–MM:SS] Title`, extracted after generation into a `note_sections` table (not regex-parsed by the frontend).
+- **Clickable timestamps** — the frontend renders each section as a chip linking to `youtube.com/watch?v={id}&t={seconds}s`, opening in a new tab already seeked to that moment.
+Deliberately not an embedded player: the YouTube iframe API can be silently blocked by ad blockers or restrictive networks, which turned out to be more fragile than it was worth for what a plain link achieves just as well.

+### Async generation & live progress

+Video/audio generation runs as a background job instead of one blocking request:

+- `POST /api/generate-notes` returns `{"job_id": ...}` immediately; the pipeline runs on
+  a background thread.
+- `GET /api/jobs/{job_id}` is polled by the frontend every ~2 seconds, returning current stage (`transcribing` / `writing_sections` / `finalizing` / `done`), a live time estimate, and every section written so far.
+- Each chunk is written directly in **final, ready-to-render form** — not an intermediate summary to be rewritten later — so the frontend can render real content as it streams in, not just a percentage.
+The whole-document parts that need full context (the opening TL;DR/summary, and the closing glossary/trade-offs/check-yourself questions) are written in one pass at the end, once every section exists to reference.
+- The time estimate is **not** a hardcoded guess — Whisper's speed varies too much by CPU for that to be meaningful.
+It's computed from this run's own observed throughput (`elapsed ÷ work done so far`), so it self-calibrates within the first few data points rather than showing a number nobody could back up.
+- Untimed sources (pasted text, PDF, DOCX, direct audio upload) stay simple synchronous requests — they don't have the long-wait problem this solves.

 ### Learning modes

-Each mode supplies two things: a prose-style block appended to the system prompt, and a Markdown skeleton injected into the user prompt.
+Each mode supplies prose-style instructions and a Markdown skeleton.
+For untimed sources, one skeleton covers the whole document.
+For timed sources, the skeleton is split three ways — one for writing a single section, one for the opening block(s), one for the closing block(s) — so a chunk's section can be written and streamed the moment it's ready, with only the whole-document parts (TL;DR, glossary, trade-offs) waiting until every section exists.

-The skeleton is what matters.
+The skeleton is what matters more than the tone instructions.
 An earlier version varied only the system prompt and the three modes came out nearly identical, because a hardcoded output structure in the user prompt overrides tone guidance in the system prompt.
 Explicit shape instructions belong in the user prompt.

 ### RAG